-ROI definition.
 The fourth ventricle (IV), its extension into the cerebellum, namely the cerebellar recess (CR), and the gray matter mask were defined anatomically in the high-resolution anatomical image (from the perfused animal).
 The brightest voxels in the anatomical image were selected to identify the position of IV and CR.
-The CSF masks were selected from the bottom slices of the rs-fMRI data to ensure high sensitivity of the 2D rs-RARE images to the CSF through-slice inflow effect as mentioned previously^{7,28}.

-Since there is no blood in the CSF regions, the fMRI signal changes in these regions are mainly due to variations of the inflow of fresh spins into the imaging volume^{7,57}.
-This inflow effect size is much stronger at the edge of the imaging volume because the fresh spins arriving have not yet experienced magnetization saturation due to the radiofrequency pulses57.
-We, thus, extracted the CSF signals from the voxels within lower slices^{7,28} to estimate an index of the change in CSF flow over time.
+The CSF masks were selected from the bottom slices of the rs-fMRI data to ensure high sensitivity of the 2D rs-RARE images to the CSF through-slice inflow effect as mentioned previously^{9,29}.
+Since there is no blood in the CSF regions, the fMRI signal changes in these regions are mainly due to variations of the inflow of fresh spins into the imaging volume^{9,75}.
+This inflow effect size is much stronger at the edge of the imaging volume because the fresh spins arriving have not yet experienced magnetization saturation due to the radiofrequency pulses75.
+We, thus, extracted the CSF signals from the voxels within lower slices^{9,29} to estimate an index of the change in CSF flow over time.

-ROIs for the BOLD signal in the gray matter were defined by two spheres with a diameter of 65 mm (after upscaling by a factor of 10) on both hemispheres (centered at the Entopalium) to include most of the telencephalon.
+ROIs for the BOLD signal in the gray matter were defined by two spheres with a diameter of 6.5 mm on both hemispheres (centered at the Entopalium) to include most of the telencephalon.
+In addition, the hippocampal formation mask was defined based on pigeon MRI atlas76.
 We transformed the selected masks from the high-resolution anatomical space to the functional space of each pigeon using the reversed concatenated transformation matrix from the previous steps.
 However, the masks in the functional space were also visually inspected to ensure their correct position.
 All ROI analyses and value extraction were done within the fMRI acquisition space of each pigeon to avoid any spatial blurring of the original fMRI signal during transforming into the template space.

+Statistics and reproducibility

-Statistics and reproducibility.
-All linear mixed model analyses were performed in R using the Imer package.
+All linear mixed model analyses were performed in R using the lmer package.
 The other statistical tests were performed in MATLAB (v2020b).
+A two tailed paired t-test was used to compare the estimated parameters from different ROIs and conditions.
 The level of statistical significance was set to p < 0.05.
 The number of NREM and REM sleep bouts in the two analyzed sessions was tested using a paired Student's t-test.
-To assess whether the sound stimulation (to awaken the birds) influenced the EEG activity in the hyperpallium (the primary visual area), we calculated the average power in the delta band (0.5-4 Hz) 20 s before and during the stimulation (fig. S8).
+To assess whether the sound stimulation (to awaken the birds) influenced the EEG activity in the hyperpallium (a primary visual area), we calculated the average power in the delta band (0.5-4 Hz) 20 s before and during the stimulation (Supplementary Fig. 9).
 The effect of the stimulation was calculated using linear mixed effect models, with the average delta power before, or during the stimulation as the response variable, the condition (stimulation vs non-stimulation) as a predictor, and the bird identity as a random effect.